apache/sling-site/content/documentation/bundles/scheduler-service-commons-scheduler.md

 The scheduler is a service for scheduling other services/jobs (it uses the open source Quartz library).
 The scheduler can be used in two ways, by registering the job through the scheduler API and by leveraging the whiteboard pattern that is supported by the scheduler.
 In most cases the whiteboard pattern is preferred

 <div class="note">
-The notion of Job used in this context is a different one than the one used for <a href="{{ refs.apache-sling-eventing-and-job-handling.path }}">Sling Jobs</a>.
+The notion of Job used in this context is a different one than the one used for <a href="/documentation/bundles/apache-sling-eventing-and-job-handling.html">Sling Jobs</a>.
 The main difference is that a scheduler's job is not persisted.
 </div>

 ## Examples of jobs that are scheduled by leveraging the whiteboard pattern